datalad-handbook/book/docs/usecases/datastorage_for_institutions.rst

 file-system based repository representation of any number of datasets, limited only by disk-space constrains of the machine it lies on.

-Put simple, a RIA store is a dataset storage location that allows for access to and collaboration on DataLad datasets (or, just as well, :term:`git-annex` repositories).
+Put simply, a RIA store is a dataset storage location that allows for access to and collaboration on DataLad datasets.
 The high-level workflow overview is as follows: Create a dataset, use the :command:`datalad create-sibling-ria` command to establish a connection to an either pre-existing or not-yet-existing RIA store, publish dataset contents with :command:`datalad publish`, (let others) clone the dataset from the